Expensify/App/docs/articles/expensify-classic/workspace-and-domain-settings/Categories.md

 This allows you to quickly add new categories and set GL codes, payroll codes, and description hints.
 This feature is only available for indirect integration setups.

 ## Category approvers
-Policy Admins can add additional approvers who must approve any expenses categorized with a particular category.
+Workspace admins can add additional approvers who must approve any expenses categorized with a particular category.

 To configure category approvers: